Are you a clean energy thinker or entrepreneur?

 The American-Made Challenges prize model incentivizes clean energy manufacturing improvements, develops novel technology solutions, and creates new domestic jobs and opportunities through public-private partnerships.
 The model demonstrates a new way that the U.S. government can foster research and development to empower American ingenuity and assert national leadership in the energy marketplace.

 The prize model helps to disrupt traditional thinking in the energy sector and generate, expand, and evolve new ideas.
 This format enables federal agencies to:

 The National Renewable Energy Laboratory (NREL) is the prize administrator for the American-Made Challenges and works closely with the U.S. Department of Energy to administer the prizes.

 NREL, other national laboratories, and members of the American-Made Network serve as key technical partners working directly with teams to validate, build, and test competitor products and solutions.

-Through HeroX, anyone can participate by submitting problem and/or opportunity statements.
-The community can share feedback by commenting on postings and sharing resources.
-Open communication will connect stakeholders and bring new ideas to light in ways that were not previously available.
+Through HeroX, anyone can submit problem and/or opportunity statements.
+The HeroX community can share feedback by commenting on posts and sharing resources.
+This open communication connects stakeholders and brings new ideas to light in ways that were not previously available.